 55. Gig Workers are the Faster Growing Area of Remote Work

 Short-term freelance positions, or gigs, are one of the fastest-growing remote work areas.
-Pew Research estimates 24% of Americans made money from the platform economy in 2018.
+Pew Research estimates that 24% of Americans made money from the platform economy in 2018.

 Audiobooks Are Food for the Mind Inspiration, Education & Relaxation Have you discovered the joy of listening?★★★★★ Audible: Review Winner - Best for Price, Library Size & Original Content. ★★★★★ Blinkist: Review Winner - Best Audiobook Summary Service. ★★★★ Audiobooks.com: Best For Unlimited Audiobook Listening.
 "As a 10-year member of Audible, I have a library of 300+ audiobooks.
 The best thing is, with a few clicks, I can return any book within 12-months.
 I also subscribe to Blinkist; with 5,000 15-minute audio-summaries, I can consume knowledge and learn new concepts fast."
 Barry D. Moore - Founder: GreatWorkLife.com |